-- A Board-Certified Behavior Analyst (BCBA), certified by the Behavior Analyst Certification Board, and state-licensed and/or state-certified where required. - Any other state-licensed or certified behavior instructor (BI) - Any other provider whose legally permitted scope of practice includes behavior analysis.
+- A Board-Certified Behavior Analyst (BCBA), certified by the Behavior where required. - Any other state-licensed or certified behavior instructor (BI). - Any other provider whose legally permitted scope of practice includes behavior analysis.

 Note: A Board-Certified assistant Behavior Analyst (BCaBA) or a state-licensed Assistant Behavior Analyst may not function as a program manager or lead behavioral therapist and may not provide ABA services without supervision.